TritonDataCenter/rfd/rfd/0038/README.md

    The combination of inaccurate RSS numbers, demand paging and large address spaces can lead to situations where we never truly get the zone under its memory cap.
-This is particulary problematic when the zone is hosting one very large process which accounts for the majority of the zone's RSS (see the MongoDB example above).
+This is particularly problematic when the zone is hosting one very large process which accounts for the majority of the zone's RSS (see the MongoDB example above).
 In this situation we can wind up continuously trying to cap the zone.
 The locking for accounting and page invalidation